 The regulations that govern marketing approvals, pricing and reimbursement for new drug products vary widely from country to country.
 Health care reform, including increasing scrutiny of drug prices, is an issue of intense political focus, particularly in the United States.
 Current and future legislation may significantly change the approval requirements in ways that could involve additional costs and cause delays in obtaining approvals or in ways that could alter the mechanism by which pharmaceutical prices are negotiated or otherwise determined.
 Some countries require approval of the sale price of a drug before it can be marketed.
 In many countries, the pricing review period begins after marketing or product licensing approval is granted.
-In some foreign markets, prescription pharmaceutical prices are negotiated country, but then be subject to price regulations that delay our or any commercialization partner's commercial launch of the product, possibly for lengthy time periods, and negatively impact the revenues we are able to generate from the sale of the product in that country.
+In some foreign markets, prescription pharmaceutical pricing remains subject to continuing governmental control or negotiation even after initial approval is granted.
+As a result, we might obtain marketing approval for a product in a particular country, but then be subject to price regulations that delay our or any commercialization partner's commercial launch of the product, possibly for lengthy time periods, and negatively impact the revenues we are able to generate from the sale of the product in that country.
 Adverse pricing limitations may hinder our ability to recoup our investment in one or more product candidates, even if our product candidates obtain marketing approval and are widely accepted and prescribed or used by physicians.

 In addition, even in countries where pharmaceuticals are not subject to strict pricing regulations through a governmental review and approval process, we may nonetheless face an unfavorable pricing environment as a result of political pressure or market dynamics.
 Because there is only one FDA-approved gene replacement therapy product, which began commercial sales in 2018, the pricing environment for gene therapies is in the very early stages of its development.
 Gene therapies are generally intended to be one-time treatments or, at a minimum, to provide a benefit over an extended period lasting several years.
 If we are successful in obtaining marketing approval for any of our gene therapy product candidates, we will need to convince third-party payors of the value that our gene therapy product offers.
 Third-party payors may be unwilling to accept substantial upfront costs for a therapy where the benefits are realized over a period of years during which the patient may no longer be enrolled in the payor's plan.
-Furthermore, the pricing for products to treat orphan diseases may attract increased political and public scrutiny.
+Furthermore, the pricing for products intended to treat orphan diseases in particular may be perceived as too high to be justified.
+The perceived high cost for pharmaceutical products to treat orphan diseases may attract increased political and public scrutiny.
 Moreover, if we obtain marketing approval for a product candidate, such as Zimura, in more than one indication, including, for example in an orphan indication such as STGD1 and a non-orphan indication such as GA secondary to dry AMD, such a product candidate likely would only be sold at one price in any given country, regardless of the indications for which it is prescribed.
 This dynamic may result in our charging a price that does not generate profits in each indication for which the product is approved.